llvm/clangd-www/installation.md

 ```
 If that's not found, at least `clang-tools-7` should be available.

 This will install clangd as `/usr/bin/clangd-8`.
-Make it default:
+Make it the default `clangd`:
 ```
 sudo update-alternatives --install /usr/bin/clangd clangd /usr/bin/clangd-8 100
 ```